mrjloswald/ccfest24/README.md

 ## Recent updates

-I polished up some of the code this morning (1/29).
-Let me know if you have any questions!
+Much of the code has received a makeover and I even added a GeoJSON Redlining example.
+(1/30)

 ## Code